visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ## Pricing

-We have geo-based pricing for the United States lowest plan starts from $29/month and $15 for other countries.
+- We have geo-based pricing for the United States lowest plan starts from $29/month and $15 for other countries.
 We also have special discounts if you have multiple businesses.
 For accounting firms, we give one account for free with significant discounts for additional accounts.
+User can visit the pricing page to see the bookeeping.com/pricing for their region.
+- If someone needs a demo share this link https://calendar.app.google/yCd1WPo4gxCKddvKA

 ### Plan info: Start Plan $29/mo (for US, lower for other countries)